toml-lang/toml-test/README.md

 `TOML_VALUE` is always a JSON string.

-Empty hashes correspond to empty JSON objects (`{}`) and empty arrays correspond to empty JSON arrays (`[]`).
+Empty tables correspond to empty JSON objects (`{}`) and empty arrays correspond to empty JSON arrays (`[]`).

 Offset datetimes should be encoded in RFC 3339; Local datetimes should be encoded following RFC 3339 without the offset part.
-Local dates should be encoded as the date part of RFC 3339 and Local times as the time part.
+Local dates should be encoded as the date part of RFC 3339 and local times as the time part.

 Examples: